gejames/ansible_tower_automation/README.md

 # Automating Changes to Ansible Tower

-A common path for many that are learning to automate with Ansible is to start small.
-Pick a short and mundane task and automate it.
-Do you need to change the admin passwords on all your Cisco switches at once?
-Let Ansible handle it.
-As your skill level grows, more complex tasks can be added.
-You will probably start using a version control system to manage your playbooks.
-Overtime, you may want to orchestrate the deployments of your playbooks with Ansible Tower.
-This allows you set up job templates for HR to run their own playbooks without even knowing what a module is.
-You don't have to worry about the new junior network admin doing a debug on the wrong router.
-Life is good.
+## Why should I automate changes to Ansible Tower?

+As the complexity of any system grows, so does the need to document any changes to that system.
+If you have been using the Ansible Automation Platform for ahwile now, you may have built up a large collection of playbooks and are using Ansible Tower to centrally orchestrate their deployment.
+You've probably configured a few workflows and built surveys to extend the reach of Tower beyond your IT organization.

-But a new problem arises.
-As your use of Tower grows and becomes more complex, how are you keeping track of changes within Tower?
-You may have set up a Job Template for testing a new playbook and then never deleted it.
+As your needs have grown, how are you keeping track of changes within Tower?
+Are you tired of writing the same survey everytime a new playbook requries it?
 Is an auditor going to understand why you used a non-standard credential?
-What if the name of a playbook changes?
-Did you remember to update it in your Job Templates?

-The answer, of course, is to automate and document these changes with Ansible.
-We can then use our existing version control process to track those changes.
-Tower becomes another node to automate.
-Just like when we learned Ansible, we will start small.
-We will create a playbook that configures a Job Template in Ansible Tower and then track our changes with git.
+Or perhaps you are a consultant that deploys Tower for many clients and needs a way to confugre Tower quickly.
+Wouldn't it be great if we could use our existing knowledge of Ansible to automate, and in turn doucment, those changes and re-use assets we already have?

+In this article, I will deomonstrate how we can leverage the open source tool tower-cli and write playbooks that will do just that.

+## Starting Small

+A frequent path for many that are learning Ansible is to start small.
+We shall do the same here.
+We'll pick a mundane task and automate it.

+One of the more common assests in Tower is the job template.
+This is what we create when we want to run a playbook.
+But, do you recall why you created them all?
+Did you remember to update all the job templates when a playbook was renamed?
+Lets use Ansible and git to create the job template and track when it is changed.

-##
+## Requirements

 Start by installing ansible-tower-cli.
-This is an open source project that we can leverage to make changes for us in Tower.
-You can install it on Tower at the shell or another system running Ansible, as long as it can reach Tower by ssh.
+This is the open source project that we can leverage to make changes for us in Tower.
+For simplicity, we'll install on our Tower server at the cli.

  ```
  $ pip install ansible-tower-cli